 Réunion effectively transformed the exotic spice into a lucrative commodity, pioneering the technological breakthroughs required for mass production [94,95], and this began with Edmond’s revolution.
-On 10th May 2004 a memorial to honor Edmond Albius was installed at Le Bocage in Sainte Suzanne, Réunion.
+On 10th May 2004, a memorial to honor Edmond Albius was installed at Le Bocage in Sainte Suzanne, Réunion.
 The memorial includes a large bronze sculpture of the slave holding a Vanilla (Figure 6A) placed in the middle of a garden of Vanilla plants and panels with information on the discovery.
 It also presents diverse social manifestations regarding slavery and social justice.
 An homage is also found at the entrance of the original Bellier-Beaumont farm in Bellevue, Sainte Suzanne (Figure 6B).
 Edmond has become an important socio-cultural icon, a symbol of the fight for emancipation.
-The story of an enslaved creole teen making such a crucial contribution to the agricultural development of Réunion at the time of the abolition of slavery, and how this would later gain him freedom after being in prison has inspired both thrillers (Figure 6C) and chronicles on abolition in the form of a social comic (Figure 6D).
+The story of an enslaved Creole teen making such a crucial contribution to the agricultural development of Réunion at the time of the abolition of slavery and how this would later grant him his freedom after being in prison has inspired both thrillers (Figure 6C) and chronicles on abolition in the form of a social comic (Figure 6D).
 It is no surprise that each town on Réunion has an Edmond Albius road, and a few schools on the island carry his name.

 Figure 6.
 Edmond Albius, an important socio-cultural icon on Réunion.
 (A) His memorial includes a large bronze sculpture of the slave with Vanilla.
 (B) Homage at the entrance of the original Bellier-Beaumont farm in Bellevue, Sainte Suzanne.
 (C) The cover of Vanille Givrée, a thriller by Tia Ferry, features a bloody, chained fist holding two vanilla fruits and a flower.
 (D) Vingt Décembre, chroniques de l’abolition tells the story of the abolition of slavery through a brilliant young slave who discovers the process of fertilizing vanilla but is exploited by his rich owner.
 Photographs by the author (A,B), ©Ozril Éditions (C), ©Dargaud (D).